-The Canada Learning Bond (CLB) is free money provided by the government to lower-income families to assist them in saving for their kid’s future education after high school.
+The Canada Learning Bond (CLB) is free money the government provides to lower-income families to assist them in saving for their kid’s future education after high school.

 The RESP is a government-registered savings plan that helps parents to save for their child’s post-secondary education in Canada.
-I have discussed the RESP in more detail here.
+I have discussed the RESP in more detail.

 Canada Learning Bond Eligibility